Speed Up Zig-Zag: Speed Up Zig-Zag

 \begin{assumption}[Speed Growth] $\lim_{\| x \| \rightarrow \infty}\exp \{ -U(x) \}s(x)=0$. \end{assumption}

-\begin{remark} Assumption \ref{non.explo.condition:0} is non-redundant in order to ensure that the process will never reach the explosion time.
-Consider a one-dimensional SUZZ with speed function $s$ targeting a distribution that has $U$ as minus log-likelihood.
+\begin{remark} We are imposing Assumption \ref{non.explo.condition:0} in order to ensure that the process will have switched the deterministic dynamics before they reach the explosion time.
+To see an example of how things could go wrong, consider a one-dimensional SUZZ with speed function $s$ targeting a distribution that has $U$ as minus log-likelihood.
 Assume that there exists a $x_0$ such that for all $x \geq x_0$, $(U(x)-\log s(x))'>0$, as would typically be the case.

 Suppose that the process starts from $(x,+1)$, $x \geq x_0$.
-The process evolves under the deterministic dynamics given in (\ref{ODE:1}) until the explosion time $t^*=t^*(x,+1)$.
+The process evolves under the deterministic dynamics given in (\ref{suzz.heuristic.ode:01}) until the explosion time $t^*=t^*(x,+1)$.
 Consider the Poisson process with rate $\{ m(t)=\lambda(X_t,\theta), t \geq 0 \}$.
 Then,

-Therefore, assuming that Assumption \ref{non.explo.condition:0} does not hold and let's say that $s(u)\exp \{ -U(u) \} \xrightarrow{u \rightarrow +\infty}a>0$ we get that
+Therefore, assuming that Assumption \ref{non.explo.condition:0} does not hold and let's say that $s(u)\exp \{ -U(u) \} \\ \xrightarrow{u \rightarrow +\infty}a>0$ we get that

 and therefore